Montana Golf Cart Laws (2026)

 Overview

-Montana law allows local governments to authorize golf carts on public streets, but there is no statewide street-legal status.
-A city or county may pass an ordinance letting golf carts operate on certain roads under its jurisdiction.
-State law sets some minimum rules if they do so: the golf cart driver must have a valid driver’s license, and the cart must be equipped with basic safety items like at least one headlamp, one tail lamp, reflectors, a horn, and a mirror.
-Golf carts in Montana are not required to be registered or titled for road use when used under such an ordinance.
-Outside of an ordinance in a given town, golf carts are not street legal on public roads.
+Montana law allows local governments to authorize golf carts on public streets, but there is no broad statewide golf-cart road right.
+A city, town, or county may pass an ordinance or regulation allowing golf carts on certain roads under its jurisdiction.
+State law sets minimum rules if they do so: the driver must have a valid driver’s license, and the cart must have required basic safety equipment such as lamps, reflectors, a horn, and a mirror.
+Montana also requires a golf-cart fee/decal under § 61-3-321 for carts authorized under § 61-8-391.
+Separately, Montana has a low-speed restricted-license path that should not be blended with the ordinary local golf-cart authorization rule.

 County & Local Rules